Jammu & Kashmir National Conference

-The Jammu & Kashmir National Conference (JKNC) is a regional political party in the Indian union territories of Jammu and Kashmir and Ladakh.
-Founded as the All Jammu and Kashmir Muslim Conference by Sheikh Abdullah and Chaudhry Ghulam Abbas in 1932 in the princely state of Jammu and Kashmir, the organisation renamed itself to "National Conference" in 1939 in order to represent all the people of the state.
+The Jammu and Kashmir National Conference (JKNC) is a regional political party in Indian-administered Jammu and Kashmir union territory and Ladakh.
+Founded as the All Jammu and Kashmir Muslim Conference by Sheikh Abdullah and Chaudhry Ghulam Abbas in 1932 in the princely state of Jammu and Kashmir, the organisation renamed itself to National Conference in 1939 in order to represent all the people of the state.
 It supported the accession of the princely state to India in 1947.
 Prior to that, in 1941, a group led by Ghulam Abbas broke off from the National Conference and revived the old Muslim Conference.
 The revived Muslim Conference supported the accession of the princely state to Pakistan and led the movement for Azad Kashmir.

 Since 1947, the National Conference was in power in Jammu and Kashmir in one form or another till 2002, and again between 2009 and 2015.
-It implemented land reforms in the state, ensured the state's autonomy under the Article 370 of the Indian Constitution, and formulated a separate Constitution of Jammu and Kashmir in 1957.
-Sheikh Abdullah's son Farooq Abdullah (1981–2002, 2009–present) and grandson Omar Abdullah (2002–2009) have led the party after Sheikh Abdullah's death.
-The party is a member of the People's Alliance for Gupkar Declaration electoral alliance.
+It implemented land reforms in the state, ensured the state's autonomy under Article 370 of the Indian Constitution, and formulated a separate Constitution of Jammu and Kashmir in 1957.
+Sheikh Abdullah's son Farooq Abdullah (1981–2002, 2009–present) and grandson Omar Abdullah (2002–2009) have led the party after Sheikh Abdullah's death as the president.
+The party was a member of the People's Alliance for Gupkar Declaration electoral alliance.

 History

 The pre-independence period

-In October 1932, Sheikh Abdullah founded the All Jammu and Kashmir Muslim Conference in collaboration with Mirwaiz Yusuf Shah and Chaudhry Ghulam Abbas.
+On 15 October 1932, Sheikh Abdullah founded the All Jammu and Kashmir Muslim Conference in collaboration with Mirwaiz Yusuf Shah and Chaudhry Ghulam Abbas.
 On 11 June 1939 it was renamed as the All Jammu and Kashmir National Conference.
 This prompted a section of the leadership to break away and re-establish the Muslim Conference, with links to the All-India Muslim League.
 The National Conference was affiliated to the All India States Peoples Conference.
 Sheikh Abdullah was elected its president in 1947.
 In 1946, the National Conference launched an intensive agitation against the state government.
 It was directed against the Maharaja of Jammu and Kashmir, Hari Singh.
 The slogan of the agitation was "Quit Kashmir".